mwernerds/somescripts/README.md

 you to use R markdown with caching and with auto-detection of changed files from command line with a single command `wmd`.

+# makepdfreader
+makepdfreader is a single shell script that takes all existing pdf files in the current directory and binds them into a single pdf file.
+Additionally, it creates new page numbers and a table of contents with the upper part of the first page.
+Hence, if you bind scientific papers, you will see the headers of the files including title and authors in the table of contents.